trekhleb/machine-learning-experiments/assets/recipes_generation.en.md

 ### Figuring out proper temperature for prediction loop

 Now, let's use `generate_text()` to actually generate some new recipes.
-The `generate_combinations()` function goes trough all possible combinations of the first recipe letters and temperatures.
-It generates `56` different combinations to help us figure out how model performs and what temperature is better to use.
+The `generate_combinations()` function goes through all possible combinations of the first recipe letters and temperatures.
+It generates `56` different combinations to help us figure out how the model performs and what temperature is better to use.

 ```python
 def generate_combinations(model):